Introduction to SQL Timestamp

 AND EXTRACT(MONTH FROM date_of_birth) = '03';

-But in the above example, we can see that since the customer is from London and its not 24th March there, the first query might not be the best option.
-We can improve the query by mentioning the time zone as ‘GMT’, as mentioned in the query below.
+But in the above example, we can see that since the customer is from London and it’s not 24th March there, the first query might not be the best option.
+So we can improve the query by mentioning the time zone as ‘GMT’, as mentioned in the query below.

 SELECT customer_name, date_of_birth